-At a local level, the BTP's seven sub-divisions are broadly aligned with the rail network's major routes and Transport for London's operating area.
+At a local level, BTP's seven sub-divisions are broadly aligned with the rail network's major routes and Transport for London's operating area.

-A-Division encompasses BTP Force Headquarters and central services.
+A Division encompasses BTP Force Headquarters and central services.

-E Division.
-Provides BTP's specialist capabilities, including counter terrorism.
+E Division provides BTP's specialist capabilities, including counter terrorism.
 This is integrated into our wider territorial policing.
-The strategy has seen an expansion in response to the threat and new operating capability in London, Manchester and Birmingham.
+The strategy had seen an expansion in response to the threat and increased geographic operating capability.